 The degree requirements for software engineering consist of six graduate CS core courses and five electives.
-However, four of the five electives must be chosen from CS, while one must be chosen from a list of approved graduate business (GB) courses offered by the Sellinger School of Business and Management.
+As many as three electives may be chosen from a list of approved graduate business (GB) courses offered by the Sellinger School of Business and Management.